What You Need to Know

 According to the CDC, children and adults are both at risk for contracting COVID-19.
 While adults make up most of the known cases to date, children and infants can also become sick.
 The symptoms are similar in both children and adults, however, the virus has a wide range of symptoms.
 Some children have started to develop Multisystem Inflammatory Syndrome (MIS-C), where different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.
 It is important to encourage children to help stop the spread by practicing social distancing, wearing masks and practicing good hand hygiene.
 For the most up-to-date information visit the CDC website.

-Note: The visitation guidelines listed above may be restricted, or hours limited at the discretion of hospital staff to ensure the safety of patients, staff, physicians, and visitors.
+Below are temporary COVID-19 visiting guidelines for MemorialCare Hospitals.
+These are general guidelines; at any time, visitation may be restricted, or hours limited at the discretion of hospital leadership to ensure the safety of patients, staff, physicians, and visitors.

 Each visitor entering a MemorialCare facility must comply with the following: